 A complaint in the first instance should be taken up directly with the individual who provided the service or in his/her absence the supervisor of that area.

-The Customer Service Officer will issue a formal acknowledgement within 5 days.
+The Customer Service Officer will issue a formal acknowledgment within 5 working days.

 If the complaint is upheld then steps will be taken to remedy the fault and we will provide appropriate redress to the customer.